 Figure 4 is an aerial photograph of the subject property and surrounding area.
 The subject property is now a vacant acreage.
-The site shares the majority of its west boundary with the existing CSX Main Railroad Line with limited frontage along SE 73rd Avenue and SE Hwy 42.
+The site shares its west boundary with the existing CSX Railroad Mainline.
 The site does not include any identified flood plain per the Federal Emergency Management Agency's Flood Insurance Rate Maps Series (FEMA FIRM); however, the Marion County Stormwater Division's Watershed Management Program (WMP) identifies potential flood prone areas.